rudolfdeschipper/ZeroCode2/README.md

 	%/Loop

 # Ordering of properties in an inherited object definition
-# Rationale
-Ordering of properties becomes hard due to inheritance.
-The default behaviour is that inherited properties are presented first, followed by added properties.
-Property overriding does not change the property's position in the list.
-So, explicit ordering of properties in an object that uses inheritance is not possible, or hard to do (one option is to not inherit at object level, but to add each property and inheriting it from the base object).
+Ordering of properties is defined by the inheritance path.
+The default behaviour is that inherited properties are presented first, followed by any added properties.
+Property overriding does not change the property's order.
+So, explicit ordering of properties in an object that uses inheritance requires an extra semantic.
-The feature described here addresses this issue.

 Objects that have no inheritance do not need this feature, because the ordering needed can be specified by the natural ordering of its properties.
 Hence, specifying an ordering clause on non-inherited objects will issue a warning and the ordering clause is ignored.

-# Solution
 By adding the a specific order clause at the end of an object definition, the ordering of properties can be altered.
 This includes the inherited properties, which are normally not accessible without explicitly overriding them.

-The properties mentioned in the ordering clause are presented in a loop expression in that order, followed by the properties that are not mentioned in the ordering clause.
-These are presented in the order they were in, meaning that properties from an inherited element that was ordered, are presented in that order, but without properties that were already presented before.
-The ordering clause thus does not filter properties.
+The properties mentioned in the ordering clause are presented in a loop expression in that order, followed by the properties that were not mentioned in the ordering clause.
+These remaining properies are presented in the default order, meaning that properties from an inherited element that was ordered, are presented in that order.
+The ordering clause thus does not filter properties from the model, it merely moves the specified properties to the beginning of the loop order.

-# Syntax
+## Syntax
-The proposed expression is:
+The expression is:
 	/ element [COMMA element ]*

-It is expected (optionally) at the end of an object definition, after any properties.
+It appears (optionally) at the end of an object definition, after any properties.
 No comma between the properties and the ordering expression is needed or allowed.

 The "/" is chosen due to its mathematical connotation of division, which is worded as "by"; in this context it means: "order by".
 The specific token is used to disambiguate from a normal identifier in the object definition, where we want to avoid restricting the use of any word.
 So things like "OrderBy" as identifier were not introduced in the object language as keyword.
 Instead we selected the simple "/" as keyword to indicate the ordering list.

 The ordering list is comma separated and may appear only at the end of the property definition.
 It is not preceded by a comma and only terminated by the "}" that terminates the object definition.

 A complete (abstract) object definition thus looks as: